kannyekong/lendsqr/README.md

 # Project description:

-A responsive project with 4 pages namely; Login, Dashboard, User page, User details page, Not found The user page gets data from a mock api with 500 records I used local storage to store and retrieve userid from user’s page and queried the local storage to get the stored userid on the user details page.
+A responsive project with 4 pages namely; Login, Dashboard, User page, User details page, Not found.
+The user page gets data from a mock api with 500 records.
+I used local storage to store and retrieve userid from user’s page and queried the local storage to get the stored userid on the user details page.
-I used the id from local storage to query the API to get the user details respectively
+I used the id from local storage to query the API to get the user details respectively.